Configuration

 Database

-By default, Praxis uses SQLite stored at ~/.praxis_operations.db.
+By default, Praxis uses SQLite stored at ~/.praxis/operations.db.
 For PostgreSQL and production deployments, see Database Configuration.

 Model Reference Format